adityachauhan564/Task_Monk_Commerce/README.md

 ⚠️ Assumptions

-Cart prices are final (tax included).
+Cart prices are final (tax included)

-No user-specific coupons.
+No user-specific coupons

-Coupons are global.
+Coupons are global

-Only percentage discounts implemented.
+Only percentage discounts implemented

-Coupon stacking allowed (no exclusivity logic).
+Coupon stacking allowed (no exclusivity logic)

-No authentication required.
+No authentication required

-No coupon usage history stored.
+No coupon usage history stored

 🚧 Limitations

-Coupon details stored as JSON → no DB-level validation.
+Coupon rules stored as JSON → no database validation

-No index optimization for high scale.
+No index optimization for large-scale usage

-No caching layer (Redis not implemented).
+No caching layer (Redis not implemented)

-No rate limiting.
+No rate limiting

-No Swagger documentation.

-No pagination on GET /coupons.
+No pagination on GET /coupons

-No transaction rollback logic for apply-coupon.
+No transaction rollback logic for apply-coupon

-No unit tests (can be added as enhancement).
+No unit tests

-🔮 Future Improvements
+🔮 Future Improvements could be

-Add coupon priority & exclusivity rules
+Add coupon priority and exclusivity rules

-Add usage limit per user
+Add coupon usage limits per user

 Add Redis caching

-Add Swagger (OpenAPI)

-Add unit + integration tests
+Add unit and integration tests

 Add Docker support

-Add authentication & role-based coupon creation
+Add authentication and role-based coupon management

 Add performance optimization for large carts

-Add rule engine abstraction layer
+Introduce rule engine abstraction

 🧪 Bonus Features